API Reference¶

 Example:

->>> import asyncpg >>> import asyncio >>> async def run(): ... con = await asyncpg.connect(user='postgres') ... result = await con.copy_to_table( ... 'mytable', source='datafile.tbl') ... print(result) ... >>> asyncio.get_event_loop().run_until_complete(run()) 'COPY 140000'
+>>> import asyncpg >>> import asyncio >>> async def run(): ... con = await asyncpg.connect(user='postgres') ... result = await con.copy_to_table( ... 'mytable', source='datafile.tbl') ... print(result) ... >>> asyncio.run(run()) 'COPY 140000'

-New in version 0.11.0.
+Added in version 0.11.0.

-- cursor(query, *args, prefetch=None, timeout=None, record_class=None)[source]¶
+- cursor(query, *args, prefetch=None, timeout=None, record_class=None)[source]

 Return a cursor factory for the specified query.

-- Parameters
+- Parameters:

 args – Query arguments.